International Air Cadet Exchange

 The International Air Cadet Exchange is an annual student exchange program designed to promote character, good-will, and cooperation among the world's civilian auxiliary aviation programs.

-Participants come from organizations such as the Air Training Corps, Girls Venture Corps Air Cadets, Australian Air Force Cadets, United States Civil Air Patrol, German Society for Aeronautics and Astronautics, Royal Canadian Air Cadets, Turkish Aeronautical Association, Hong Kong Air Cadet Corps, Singapore National Cadet Corps, along with fifteen other equivalent groups in other nations.
+Participants come from organizations such as the Royal Air Force Air Cadets, Girls Venture Corps Air Cadets, Civil Air Patrol, German Society for Aeronautics and Astronautics, Royal Canadian Air Cadets, Turkish Aeronautical Association, Hong Kong Air Cadet Corps, Singapore National Cadet Corps, along with equivalent groups in other nations.

+Exchange Format

 Cadets spend approximately two weeks every July/August with their foreign counterparts.
-The first exchange occurred in 1947, between the United Kingdom and Canada.
+The first exchange occurred in 1947 between the United Kingdom and Canada.

 During the exchange, cadets are provided housing by volunteer families and on military installations in their host nation.
 Scheduled activities vary depending on the host nation, but often include tours of famous landmarks and cultural institutions, tours of local aviation facilities or factories, lectures with local aviation figures and visits to military units.
 Financially, each nation is responsible for its own cadets, and often comes from governments, civilian aviation enthusiasts, or aerospace industry.

 According to its mission statement, the Exchange exists to promote more than a love of aviation.
 Character development is equally important.
 Cadets develop a better perspective on the challenges other countries face.
 The friendships they make through the Exchange help the world combat hatred and intolerance.
 Through the Exchange, cadets grow to understand and appreciate the roles different nations play in aerospace, as well as build international understanding, goodwill, and friendship among young people who have a common interest in aviation.